mert-othaw/mert-othaw/DT_EN_Preparation.md

 Preparation for Learning Lab Stream

 ---
-## Stream "xxy"
+## Stream "Design Thinking"

-The preparation for the Learning Lab "xx" consists of
+The preparation for the Learning Lab "Design Thinking" consists of

 1. **get required hardware**